 - There are, in addition, several qualifiers often used to denote a higher quality product.
 The oldest is "bottled-in-bond," which denotes a 100 proof spirit aged in a US government controlled warehouse; these must all be the product of a single distillery, distiller, and distilling year.
 When labeling laws were much murkier than today, these spirits were often regarded as "the good stuff."
 "Single barrel" whiskeys indicate that the whiskey is bottled more or less straight from the barrel, rather than mixing a number of barrels to meet a predesignated taste profile; since most distillers won't select "bad" barrels for these spirits, they tend to denote higher quality and price.
 "Small batch" is less meaningful, but denotes a greater degree of selection; the most popular "small batch" whiskey, Knob Creek, is produced by Jim Beam by specially selecting barrels from its massive warehouses over 9 years old.

 - To settle an age-old bar bet: Tennessee whiskey (which includes the top selling spirit in the world, Jack Daniel's) by US law—specifically the North American Free Trade Agreementnote —must be a straight bourbon whiskey produced in the state of Tennessee.
 Most, but not all, Tennessee whiskeys undergo an extensive charcoal filtration process before (and, for high end brands, also after) entering the barrel for aging, eliminating unpleasant cogeners and jump-starting the aging process; this process involves vats filled with sugar maple charcoal several feet tall, and takes several days for the whiskey to trickle all the way through.
 Conversely, any "charcoal-filtered" Kentucky bourbon (even those in a square black-labeled bottle with "CHARCOAL FILTERED" in big letters on the bottom), is only given a brief filtering before bottling to eliminate a phenomena known as "chill haze."
-(And that doesn't even work all the time; ask anyone who's ever bought Heaven Hill White Label.note ) In 2013, the state of Tennessee passed a law that essentially codified Tennessee whiskey as a charcoal-mellowed straight bourbon, with an exemption for one microdistiller that produces an unfiltered bourbon.
+(And that doesn't even work all the time; ask anyone who's ever bought Heaven Hill White Label.note ) In 2013, the state of Tennessee passed a law that essentially codified Tennessee whiskey as a charcoal-mellowed straight bourbon produced in Tennessee, with an exemption for one microdistiller that produces an unfiltered bourbon.

 - Microdistilleries exist, but haven't gained the same traction as microbrews.
 This is mostly due to the aging required for quality whiskey; most micros (but, we must emphasize, not all!) sell an under-aged product with an inflated history (and pricetag) that is bought more out of local/state pride or a desire to "support the little guy" than a notion of superior quality.
 The success of several small distilleries has lead to what some reviewers refer to as the "Potemkin craft distillery", a distillery-in-name-only that sources whiskey from the big soulless corporations and passes it off as their own.

 - Some small distilleries have adopted new techniques that pump new whiskey through wood to simulate aging, cutting production time down from years to days.
 This practice is more than a little controversial among whiskey drinkers, with some question over whether these products can be called "whiskey."
 Similar experiments have involved using temperature and pressure-controlled "warehouses," which can simulate several years worth of wood aging in a short period of time.
 While these can impart a wood flavor, they can't perform the other half of aging, in which cogeners are oxidized over the course of several years.
 However, you can still suss out quality by following a lot of the same guidelines as apply to whiskey generally: if it's labeled "straight" and from a microdistiller, it's probably pretty decent (even if potentially slightly overpriced), as a distiller, and particularly a small distiller, won't bother to go to the trouble of actually aging the whiskey for at least two years if it doesn't intend to pay at least some attention to quality.

 - Beginning in 2014, several non-distiller producers (including the most famous/infamous, Templeton Rye) are facing lawsuits over whether or not they have misrepresented their place of origin.